Nick0778/jak-project/README.md

 - The level loads and can be accessed through the city port during the mission

 ### To do
-- Implement the custom audio system, so the users will no longer need to add back every voicelines in VAGWAD using a Hex Editor
+- Implement the custom audio system, so the users will no need to add back every missing voicelines from this mission in VAGWAD using a Hex Editor
 - Fix some visual glitches, like Torn eyes that are glitched.
 - Fix Jak coordinates when starting the level.